Thanking educators who are making a difference in the lives of so many, and acknowledging parents and caregivers who are homeschooling.

 Photo Courtesy: The Canadian Press, Justin Tang

-The Canadian Truth and Reconciliation Commission (TRC) revealed the names of 2,800 children who died as a result of residential schools.
-Many more died, and the memorial register will continue to be updated.
+The Canadian Truth and Reconciliation Commission (TRC) revealed the names of children who died as a result of residential schools.
+This memorial remembers and honours the children, as well as recognizes the pain inflicted on families and communities.
+There remains extensive work to be done and it continues to be updated.
 This helps toward fulfilling one of the 94 calls for action of the TRC’s final report.

 Schools on Trial – Time for Change